fedora-modularity/GrobiSplitter/README.md

 # GrobiSplitter
-Tool to split mixed/modular RPM repositories up per module NSVC
+A tool to split a mixed/modular RPM repository into multiple repositories per module NSVCA.